Corey Cusimano

 People judge others to have more voluntary control over beliefs than they themselves do.

 Cusimano, C., & Goodwin, G.P.
 (2020).
 Journal of Personality and Social Psychology, 119, 999-1029.
-PDF Preprint Data and Code
+PDF

 Thinking about the evidence we have for our beliefs makes us think we can’t choose to believe otherwise.
-We don’t think about other people’s evidence, so we think they can control their beliefs.
+We don’t think about other people’s evidence so we think they can control their beliefs.

 Select news coverage: PsyPost, Psychology Today